 Other research tools

 You can access a wide range of research add-ons by TradeStation and external developers, available on the desktop platform.
 Some of these are free, but many are available only for a hefty subscription fee.

 TradeStation's phone, live chat and email support are okay, but you can only contact them on weekdays.

 - live chat

-Tradestation's telephone support is very good, as they give fast and relevant answers.
+TradeStation's phone support is okay, as most of the time they give quick and relevant answers.

-The email contact was okay, we got replies within 1-2 business days, but the relevancy of the answers was mid-range.
+The quality of email support was okay, as we got replies within 1-2 business days, but the relevancy of the answers was not always the best.

 |• Demo account||None|

 |• Educational videos|

 At TradeStation, you can learn in the following ways: